-If the your client is interested, you can repeat the loop for "a person of normal weight," " an underweight person," "an unattractive person," and "an attractive person."
+If your client is interested, you can repeat the loop for "a person of normal weight," " an underweight person," "an unattractive person," and "an attractive person."

-Although it may seem counterintuitive, the following technique is designed to enable •--- the client to face and release resistance.
+Although it may seem counterintuitive, the following technique is designed to enable the client to face and release resistance.

-ARun as a four-part loop to an EP:
+IV.
+Do as a four-part loop to an EPend point: